Azure/Azure-Sentinel/DataConnectors/Templates/Connector_REST_API_AzureFunctionApp_template/README.md

-# Create an ARM Template to deploy a Function App
+# Create an Azure Function app and an ARM Template to deploy a Function App for ingesting data into Azure Sentinel
-This guide provides instructions to create a single-click deployment of a Azure Function App using an ARM Template.
+This guide provides instructions to leverage templates to create an Azure Function app and create a single-click deployment of a Azure Function App using an ARM Template.

 ### Prerequisites
 - Function App files - Leverage the [Azure Function App code templates](https://aka.ms/sentinelazurefunctioncode) in either PowerShell or Python to develop the Azure Function App.
-Follow guidanec within the template.
+Follow guidance within the template.
+The Azure Function app does the following and the Azure Function code template provides blocks for the following with comments/guidelines:
+  - Pull logs from your <PROVIDER NAME APPLIANCE NAME> API
+  - Transform the data logs into a Azure Sentinel acceptable format (JSON) - The Azure Sentinel Log Analytics Data Collector API accepts the request in [JSON format](https://docs.microsoft.com/azure/azure-monitor/platform/data-collector-api#request-body).
+Refer to the [Record type and properties formatting details and examples](https://docs.microsoft.com/azure/azure-monitor/platform/data-collector-api#record-type-and-properties) and format the data received into JSON before progressing to the next step of posting the logs to the Azure Sentinel workspace.
+  - POST the logs to the Azure Sentinel workspace using the [Azure Log Analytics Data Collector API](https://docs.microsoft.com/azure/azure-monitor/platform/data-collector-api).
 - [**azuredeploy_DataConnector_API_AzureFunctionApp_template.json** template file](https://aka.ms/sentinelazurefunctiondeploymentfiletemplate)
 - **GitHub repository** to store the Function App files - The Azure Function files can be in [Azure Sentinel GitHub](https://aka.ms/threathunters) repository
 - **PowerShell** to create an encoded URL